numerodix/c-obj-playground/README.md

 Okay, but what if we wanted to take this concept further and turn it into an object system where the struct is an object, it belongs to a certain class and that class provides certain methods (stored in the struct as function pointers), classes can inherit from each other and so forth?
 How would we do that?

 Well, that's exactly the question we are exploring in this project.
+The project consists of a series of attempts at an object system, with working code and a discussion of the benefits and drawbacks of each attempt.
+These attempts tell a story, so we suggest reading them in order.

 For each attempt you'll want to do: